Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Introduction

-To address these questions, a network-based approach relying on natural visibility graphs (NVGs) is employed on a field-experimental dataset of a convective ASL flow.
-The visibility algorithm is used since it maps a time-series into a network whose metrics are sensitive to the temporal structure of the mapped signal (Fig. \ref{fig:methods}) \cite{lacasa2008time}, and therefore to a specific flow organization.
-The NVG approach and its variants have been widely employed so far in disparate applications \cite[e.g., ][]{aragoneses2016unveiling, zou2019complex, yela2020online, gonzalez2020arrow}.
-Recently, NVGs have been used for studying different vortical and turbulent flows \cite{iacobello2020review}, including wall-turbulence \cite{liu2010statistical, iacobello2018visibility}, jets and plumes \cite{charakopoulos2014application, iacobello2019experimental}, and turbulent combustors \cite{murugesan2015combustion, gotoda2017characterization}. \\According to the NVG, network nodes correspond to temporal instants, $i=1,\dots,N$, of a time-series, $s(t_i)$, while links are active if a convexity criterion is satisfied as described below.
-Specifically, two nodes $\lbrace i,j\rbrace$, corresponding to signal values $\lbrace t_i, s(t_i)\rbrace$ and $\lbrace t_j, s(t_j)\rbrace$, are linked with each other if the condition (\ref{eq:visibility}) is fulfilled for any $t_i<t_n<t_j$ \cite{lacasa2008time}:
+To address this issue, a network-based approach relying on natural visibility graph (NVG) is employed on a field-experimental dataset in a convective ASL flow (see figure \ref{fig:methods}a for a schematic).
+The NVG is used since it maps a time series into a network whose features (e.g., network metrics) are sensitive to the temporal structure of the mapped signal \citep{lacasa2008time} and therefore to a specific flow organisation.
+The NVG has been used for studying different vortical and turbulent flows \citep{iacobello2020review}, including wall-turbulence \citep{liu2010statistical, iacobello2018visibility,iacobello2021large}, jets and plumes \citep{charakopoulos2014application, iacobello2019experimental}, and turbulent combustors \citep{murugesan2015combustion, gotoda2017characterization}.
+The details of this method and the dataset are described in \S\,\ref{sec:methods}.
+The results of the analysis are presented in \S\,\ref{sec:results}, where we show through various network metrics that the velocity and temperature signals are characterised by different temporal structures.
+Finally, in \S\,\ref{sec:conclusions} conclusions are drawn and future research directions are provided.

-Although the NVG algorithm is typically used as a convexity criterion, it can also be employed as a \textit{concavity} criterion applying (\ref{eq:visibility}) to the mirrored signal $-s(t)$ (Fig. \ref{fig:methods}(a)).
-As network metrics are employed to characterized the signals' temporal structure, the ratio of metrics for both NVG variants can be used to study peaks-pits asymmetry in the signals~\cite{hasson2018combinatorial, iacobello2019experimental}.